 The Hero for

 In fact, smartphones and tablet devices generate quite a lot of heat.
 When electricity runs through an electronic circuit, it generates heat.
 Products like smartphones need to be small, light and compact, and they can generate a lot of heat.
-In order to make a safe and sturdy product, we need to reduce and release that heat.
+If that heat isn't blocked and allowed to properly escape, the smartphone won't continue to operate correctly.
 People around here do not seem to be bothered by the heat of their smartphones.
 That’s because we have taken measures against the heat in our design process.
 What have we been doing?
 We’ve been using a thin and light thermal protection material called PGS(R) Graphite Sheet by Panasonic.
 And, yes, your smartphone is also using that.

 To put it simply, the advantage of the PGS(R) Graphite Sheet is that it has a structure to move heat across a large surface.
 It’s heat conduction rate is 2-5 times more than copper and 3-8 times more than aluminum.
 It can conduct heat quickly across a large surface.
 That also means that it can quickly dissipate the accumulated heat.
 It is also light.
 Its weight is 1/10～1/4 of copper and 1/3～1/1.3 of aluminum.
 The graphite sheets are also easy to fabricate as it’s flexible and soft.
 We can create thermal protection by just attaching a sheet like a sticker.